Cottage Cheese Dip

 A grainy dip usually means that the cottage cheese wasn’t blended long enough.
 If you notice clumps or the cottage cheese is still thick, continue blending until smooth.

-If you use low or fat-free cottage cheese, there may be some separation once it’s stored in the fridge.
+If you use low-fat or fat-free cottage cheese, it may separate in the fridge.
 Don’t fret, though.
 Just give everything a good mix before enjoying.

 Ways to use this dip